ManjuLanjewar/VSD_HDP/README.md

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/25dd7dcd-fa05-42f3-9604-8cb417946ae2)

 Finally, Superimposing the load curve of NMOS on the load curve of PMOS because Vout and Vin is common for both PMOS and NMOS.
 So graphically if we want to derive VTC of CMOS, it has to be intersection points between PMOS and NMOS.
-So, for intersection points between common Vin values gives us the common Vout value in the VTC. and plotting Vin vs Vout from the graph obtained. superimposed load curve of NMOS and load curve of PMOS as shown
+So, for intersection points between common Vin values gives us the common Vout value in the VTC. and plotting Vin vs Vout from the graph obtained.
+Graphically, the Vin points from the intersection of corresponding load lines are picked-up. superimposed load curve of NMOS and load curve of PMOS as shown

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/45dceb14-46e1-490a-9b61-a334bc390b77)

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/4a0bead9-6596-4d01-a6b1-2b95cca5c060)

  VTC has 5 regions: 1-) PMOS linear, NMOS off, 2-) PMOS linear, NMOS saturation, 3-) PMOS and NMOS in saturation, 4-) PMOS saturation, NMOS linear, and 5-) PMOS off, NMOS linear as shown in third picture (1, 3, and 5 regions are of importance).